Riccardo Salvino

+Life and career

 Born in Palermo, Salvino made his film debut at 23 years old, with a main role in Franco De Rosis' Il magnaccio.
 In the 1970s he was very active in genre films, often in main roles.
-In the 1980s he focused his activities on television, appearing in a number of series and TV-movies of some success.
+In the 1980s he focused his activities on television, appearing in a number of series and television films of some success.
+He died in Rome on 12 January 1999, at the age of 54.